kentris/LovecraftTextGen/README.md

-# LovecraftTextGen
+# H.P.
+Lovecraft

-An LSTM model that has been trained on the works of H.P.
-Lovecraft to generate text in the style of Lovecraft.
+Text were curated from the website: https://www.hplovecraft.com/writings/texts/